Supplemental health plans

 Simpler administration with Benefit Ally

-With UnitedHealthcare Benefit Ally®, employers can offer all 3 UnitedHealthcare supplemental health plans alongside an eligible base UnitedHealthcare medical plan.
-Plan administration is made simpler with one dedicated account team, one self-service website and integrated eligibility, claims and billing.
+With UnitedHealthcare Benefit Ally®, employers can offer all 3 UnitedHealthcare supplemental health plans alongside an eligible UnitedHealthcare medical plan.
+Plan administration is made simpler with integrated eligibility, claims and billing, streamlining the employer experience and increasing member satisfaction by providing financial support when it is needed most.